 False INR claims tell the story of the COVID Christmas season

 Consumer abuse has been an increasing challenge for online retailers in recent years.
 But the growth of false claims has been particularly robust since the pandemic became a worldwide health crisis in March.
 In fact, the index has risen in every full month of the pandemic, save for September, when it took a slight dip before heading back up.

 Digging into one slice of consumer abuse — false item-not-received claims — paints a clear picture of how the problem has escalated.
-Item-not-received claims, known as INR claims, are often associated with the holiday season and porch piracy.
+Chargeback item not received claims, known as INR claims, are often associated with the holiday season and porch piracy.
 This season, however, it appears more likely that the actual pirate is living inside the home where the package was delivered.

 Here’s how it works: When a package that should have been delivered isn’t, a consumer can ask her or his credit card company for a refund which the card company recovers from the retailer.
 More and more, however, some consumers are seeking INR refunds even though they actually received the package they ordered.

 In fact, by October, the number of false INR claims was up 67% over October 2019.
 Signifyd data shows the false claims began climbing as the 2019 holiday season got underway.
 It dropped post-holiday, as expected.
 But rather than remain low after the holiday rush, the number started heading skyward again as pandemic lockdowns began and ecommerce took off.
 It has risen slightly throughout the COVID-19 pandemic.

 The rising consumer abuse numbers correlate with what consumers said in a recent poll commissioned by Signifyd and conducted by market researchers Upwave.
 Among the findings involving consumer abuse: